Skip to main content

 RUN --mount=type=ssh git clone git@github.com:repo

-β€’ Forwards SSH agent into build
+β€’ Forwards the host's SSH agent socket into a single RUN step

 Bind mounts

-β€’ Mounts files into build without COPY
+β€’ Mounts build-context files into the step without COPY

 External cache

-docker build --cache-from type=registry,ref=myapp:cache
+docker buildx build --cache-from type=registry,ref=user/app:buildcache --cache-to type=registry,ref=user/app:buildcache,mode=max .

 Inline cache

-docker build --cache-to type=inline
+docker buildx build --cache-to type=inline --cache-from <image> -t app .

-β€’ Embeds cache metadata in image
+β€’ Embeds cache metadata inside the published image itself

 SBOM attestation